antirez/disque/README.md

 PROCEDURE `ACK-JOB(job)`:

-1. If job state is already `acknowledged`, do nothing and return ASAP.
+1. If job state is already `acked`, do nothing and return ASAP.
-2. Change job state to `acknowledged`, dequeue the job if queued, schedule first call to TIMER.
+2. Change job state to `acked`, dequeue the job if queued, schedule first call to TIMER.

 PROCEDURE `START-GC(job)`: